ALM-Rangers/Guidance/src/Planning/understand-options-tfs-vsts-environments.md

 ## Capacity Planning

-To decide which of the TFS deployment options are viable, you need to consider the advantages of each option, the number of users and projects you will need to support, and understand the expected requests per second per application tier (AT) server.
+To decide which of the TFS deployment options are viable, you need to consider the advantages of each option, the number of users and projects you will need to support and understand the expected requests per second per application tier (AT) server.
 The following table is a quick summary of the three deployment options, with the maximum number of conservative users.
 For a more detailed breakdown and recommended scenarios, use the capacity planning workbook that's part of the [TFS Planning, Disaster Avoidance and Recovery](https://vsardata.blob.core.windows.net/projects/Rangers_vsarPlanninglGuide_Everything.zip) guidance.

 |Deployment Option|RPS|Max Users|
 |-----------------|---|---------|